bentodev/bentolang/docs/bento in a nutshell.md

 The more complex cases occur when the subdefinition extends the superdefinition's implementation rather than replacing it.
 There are two such cases, which may be called outside-in and inside-out inheritance.

 Outside-in inheritance is analogous to the approach followed by many object-oriented languages.
 With this approach, the subdefinition explicitly references the superdefinition.
-In Bento, this is accomplished via the built-in name "super".
+In Bento, this is accomplished via the built-in name ```super```.
 Example:
 ```
     hello [| Hello, World |]